top of page

 Of the 125 species of maples in the world, only three are native to the Pacific Northwest: the Bigleaf Maple, the Douglas Maple, and the Vine Maple.
 Thirteen maples are native to North America, and all of them produce sugary sap that can be boiled into maple syrup.
 The most commonly tapped maple in Eastern Canada and the United States is the sweetest of all, the Sugar Maple.
 Black, Red, and Silver Maples are also successfully tapped in the East.
 All maple sugaring was developed first by indigenous people, who taught the art to colonists and settlers along the East and West Coasts.

 Given its size and hardiness, the Bigleaf Maple is the best sap producer in the West.
 Many hobbyists and backyard sugar makers boil Bigleaf sap into syrup, with a growing community of sapsuckers organizing on Vancouver Island.
-The Backlunds, authors of Bigleaf Sugaring: Tapping the Western Maple, have been instrumental in building that community, helping to launch the annual Bigleaf Maple Syrup Festival, held each February at the BC Forest Discovery Center.
-Exciting new sugaring developments in Oregon and Washington include Neil McLeod's commercial operation, along with research and outreach at the University of Washington, Oregon State University, and Washington State University.
+The Backlunds, authors of Bigleaf Sugaring: Tapping the Western Maple, have been instrumental in building that community.
+Exciting new sugaring developments in Oregon and Washington include Neil McLeod's commercial operation, along with research and outreach at Oregon State University, University of Washingtonand Washington State University.

 Bigleaf Maple sugaring, while similar to Eastern syrup production, differs in a few ways.
 Bigleaf sap (with 1-2% sugar) is not as sweet as Sugar Maple sap (2-5% sugar).
 It takes about 40 gallons of Sugar Maple sap to make one gallon of syrup.
 In Bigleaf Maple sugaring, around 80 gallons of sap are needed to produce a gallon of syrup.
 Bigleaf syrup, boiled longer and tasting stronger, tends to be rich and dark, with tinges of caramel, corn, and molasses flavors.
 The sugaring season for Bigleaf syrup is a long one, beginning as early as November and lasting until March.
 Given the mild climate of the Pacific Northwest, low-elevation trees like the Bigleaf Maple are not subjected to long months of freezing temperatures like their Eastern cousins.
 The classic conditions for sap flow--frosty nights followed by sunny, thawing days--can occur intermittently throughout a Northwestern winter rather than in a single spring blast at the end of an Eastern winter.
 Bigleaf sap flow is less predictable, but more ongoing.
 We are learning all the time while working with these admirable trees.